soxoj/maigret/docs/source/command-line-options.rst

 ``--tags`` - Filter sites for searching by tags: sites categories and two-letter country codes (**not a language!**).
 E.g. photo, dating, sport; jp, us, global.
-Multiple tags can be associated with one site. **Warning: tags markup is not stable now.**
+Multiple tags can be associated with one site. **Warning**: tags markup is not stable now.
+Read more :doc:`in the separate section <tags>`.

 ``-n``, ``--max-connections`` - Allowed number of concurrent connections **(default: 100)**.